 Rattlesnake Roundup

-The annual Noxen Rattlesnake Roundup is held each year in June, and it serves as the biggest fundraiser for the Noxen Volunteer Fire Company.
-The roundup is always held on the third weekend in June.
+The annual Noxen Rattlesnake Roundup is held each year during the third weekend in June, and it serves as the biggest fundraiser for the Noxen Volunteer Fire Company.
 Visit their facebook page for more information!

 The top sign points out a few snake "facts" and attempts to clarify the "fiction" and untruths that some people believe about the reptiles.